-Reasons to study using the above method:
+Reasons to use the above outlining method:

-1) This will greatly increase the learning process by organizing the important concepts in your mind.
+A. Organizing your class notes/reading into outlines will greatly increase the learning process by organizing the important concepts in your mind.